N.R.M.

-Biography
+History

 Mroja were founded in 1981 at Alexei Glebov University in Minsk by Lavon Volski (keys, vocals) and Vladimir Davidovsky (guitar).
 They held their first gig on 7 November 1981.
 Through the 1980s, there were several lineup changes.
 A few albums were also released.
 On 24 September 1989, the group played the Chervona Ruta festival in Chernovtsy, playing the songs "Šmat", "Australijskaja polka", "Mama — Mafija" and "Ziamla".
 In 1989, they recorded eight songs with producer Alexander Shtilman, released the following year as Dvaccać vośmaja zorka (28th Star) on Melodiya, the group's only release with the label.
 The lineup on DVZ was: Lavon Volski – keyboards and lead vocals, Benedict Konev-Petushkovich – guitars, Yury Levkov – bass and Oleg Demidovich – drums and backing vocals.
 Davidovsky had left the group that year and was replaced by Konev-Petushkovich, who stayed on until 1992.
 He was replaced by Oleg Pipin and a couple of others before settling with Pete Pavlov in 1993.
 The Volsky-Pavlov-Levkov-Demidovich lineup would rename itself to N.R.M. in late 1994.

 Their music tends toward melodic hard rock with witty and often indirectly political lyrics.
 Since the late 1990s, the band's albums and publicity materials generally use the Łacinka alphabet, the Belarusian version of the Latin alphabet that was widely used alongside Cyrillic prior to the establishment of the Soviet Union.
 Some songs from NRM's first album under that name, LaLaLaLa, were performed by Mroja as early as 1990.

 Like several other bands that sing in Belarus, they have expressed their opposition to President Alexander Lukashenko, although they have never mentioned him by name in their lyrics.
 N.R.M.'s largest crowd was in Kyiv in 2004, when they played in support of the Orange Revolution in Ukraine, with band members expressing their hope that something similar would happen in their own country.